Thursday, June 30, 2011

 Let me clarify what I mean by 'homemade' popcorn.
 I'm talking about popcorn that is made over the stove or in a popcorn popper layered with a bit of oil.
 I am not referring to microwave popcorn with its musty, dusty aroma.
 At my last job, I dreaded mid-afternoons when a very kind-hearted colleague would nuke up a bag and perch it on the edge of his desk.
 A synthetic smell hung in the air for the rest of the day.
 At one point, our director burned a bagful of popcorn in the microwave.
 The smell was so piercing that the maintenance man paid us a visit, fearing a toxin had been released five floors away.
 An off-putting odor plagued the kitchen for weeks.

 The experience makes me worry for people who feed on microwave popcorn.
-Many brands contain partially hydrogenated oil and other spooky sounding items like TBHQ, propy gallate and annato.
+Many brands contain partially hydrogenated oil and other spooky sounding items like TBHQ and propy gallate.
 (I wish I was making this up.)
-It costs two to three times as much as homemade popcorn, takes nearly as long to make and worst of all, pales in taste.
+It costs two to three times as much as homemade popcorn, takes nearly as long to make, and worst of all, pales in taste.
 Like a bad toupee, microwave popcorn is an obvious impostor that will leave you craving chips.

 The good news is that one you're comfortable making plain popcorn, you can move on to fancier versions.
 It's lovely popped in flavored oils and encrusted in a sprinkling of sugar.
 Believe me, once you get going you'll forget the chips.